 In addition to Table 9, other inventory planning resources may be of use for agency planning purposes.
-During the preparation of their IPPs, state and local agencies are referred to Volume I of the EIIP guidance, available at https://www.epa.gov/air-emissions-inventories/volume-1-introduction, which discusses emissions inventory planning and development.
+During the preparation of their IPPs, state and local agencies are referred to Volume I of the EIIP guidance, which discusses emissions inventory planning and development.
 While somewhat out of date, the EIIP volumes still can help guide new inventory developers, especially with basic information about creating emissions.
 Users of that document should defer to this guidance where newer information is provided, such as updated versions of mobile models.
 For stationary point sources, a good resource is EIIP Volume II, Chapter 1, Section 3.
 For nonpoint sources, EIIP Volume III, Chapter 1, Section 2 gives nonpoint-specific planning information.
 The mobile source volumes for EIIP are more out of date and the EPA Office of Transportation and Air Quality (OTAQ) mobile source guidance is preferable (see Table 1).

 A quality assurance plan should always be a part of the IPP.
 In cases where a more formal QAPP is developed, the QAPP will satisfy the need for an IPP quality assurance plan.
 In some cases, the EPA Regional offices will include a QAPP or other quality assurance requirement as part of their CAA section 105 grant to a state that typically includes funding for emissions inventory development.
 Each Regional office manages its own quality assurance plan.
-Information about EPA quality assurance specifications and tools as well as a map that links to each Regional office's quality assurance project are available at https://www.epa.gov/quality.
+Information about EPA quality assurance specifications and tools as well as a map that links to each Regional office's quality assurance project.

-For additional information on quality assurance planning, Chapter 2 of Volume VI, "Quality Assurance Procedures and DARS software" (https://www.epa.gov/air-emissions-inventories/volume-6-quality-assurance-procedures-and-dars-software) provides some general guidance for quality assurance and some specific approaches to uncertainty evaluation.
+For additional information on quality assurance planning, Chapter 2 of Volume VI, "Quality Assurance Procedures and DARS software" provides some general guidance for quality assurance and some specific approaches to uncertainty evaluation.
 Other quality assurance resources include Section 0 of this guidance, and quality assurance steps described in the latest NEI Technical Support Documentation available at the latest NEI documentation page link on the main NEI web page.
 Where air agencies are relying on their NEI submission as a starting point for meeting any SIP inventory requirements, a QAPP developed for that air agency's NEI submission may offer a starting point for the SIP inventory QAPP.